Mattza/postkodAiLab/labcontinue.md

 **Explore existing AI workflows:** this assignment teaches you how to browse, inspect, and understand existing workflows in the [n8n AI workflows category](https://n8n.io/workflows/categories/ai/).
 Go to [Explore existing AI workflows](#explore-existing-ai-workflows)

 **Create your own RAG MCP Server in n8n:** this assignment will help you understand how vector stores and RAG works.
-You will up a RAG system including vectordb and ingestion pipeline and serve it as a MCP Tool through an MCP Server.
+You will up a RAG system including vectordb and ingestion pipeline and serve it as a MCP Tool through an MCP Server.*Difficulty: Hard*.
 Go to [Create your own RAG MCP Server in n8n](#create-your-own-rag-mcp-server-in-n8n)